 An average 1.5 kg Human brain is made up of approximately 100 billion neurons and their interconnections may number 100 trillion (100,000,000,000,000).

 Some of these circuits are inherited through genetics and some are developed and change throughout our lives.
 Using correct tools, any of these circuits can be ‘rewired’, even genetically inherited circuits, because of a phenomenon called neuroplasticity.

 Neuroplasticity occurs as a result of… Our actions… Our thinking and imagination… Any brain injury when the brain has to rewire the neuron circuitry.

-Neuroplasticity through history
+Neuroplasticity through History

 It is commonly believed that it was the American psychologist, William James, who first talked about neuroplasticity in the late 19th century.
 However, it was the Polish neuroscientist, Jerzy Konorski, who first used the term ‘neuroplasticity’, in 1948.

 But even earlier in history, there have been researchers who studied extensively on brain changes.
 The Italian anatomist Michele Vincenzo Malacarne found out in the 18th century that animals that were trained intensively had a bigger cerebellum, the part of the brain that has an important role in motor functions.

-Brain plasticity can be broadly classified as:
+Brain plasticity can be broadly classified as…

 A stroke victim being able to resume his normal activity after rehabilitation is an example of functional plasticity.
 The brain compensates for the injury by re-organizing and establishing new connections between undamaged neurons.

 2. Structural plasticity: The altering of brain’s physical structure is termed as structural plasticity.
 A study by researchers at the University of London showed that London taxi drivers who spend three years finding their way around the city by spatial methods have a bigger hippocampus (the part of the brain which plays an important role in memory and navigation process) when compared to the general population and even bus drivers.

-How can Neuroplasticity help?
+How can Neuroplasticity Help?

-Our lives are a mix of the good and the bad.
+1. Increase contentment and constructive thinking: Our lives are a mix of the good and the bad.
 Unfortunately, our minds tend to focus on the not so good experiences.

 By deliberately focusing more on the good and progressive experiences, we can break our mind’s pattern to concentrate on the bad experiences.